fase-conf/eiram.github.io/index.md

 You can get the necessary `.deb` files for example as follows:
 - If you have only one package without dependencies, you can use `apt-get download <packagename>`
-- If you have only one package without dependencies but with local modifications, e.g., particular configuration files, you can use the dpkg-repack utility
+- If you have only one package without dependencies but with local modifications, e.g., particular configuration files, you can use the dpkg-repack utility.
 - If you have a package with multiple dependencies, you can use wget together with apt to download them all and put them into a folder:
 ```
     wget $(apt-get install --reinstall --print-uris -qq <packagename> | cut -d"'" -f2)